 - A dry bag: For being on the boat, or the beach, or island day trips I recommend bringing a dry back for your clothes, towel, cell phone, and money.

 - An underwater camera: Especially if you are swimming with whales.
 I personally used the GoPro 5 Session with the floaty handle for my photos.
-But there are other, affordable options as well including this one by Olympus or this one by Nikon.

 - If you plan on doing a bunch of snorkelling, you may want to consider investing in your own mask and snorkel.
 It’s kind of nice to know the only mouth that’s been on your snorkel is yours and that your mask isn’t full of 100 people’s spit.
 You’ll get plenty of use out of it too because there are lots of snorkelling opportunities around Tonga.